 Homeowners insurance rates vary widely depending on where you live, what company you go with, your credit history and how much insurance you need.
-Get at least three quotes before you decide.
 While it’s tempting to go with the rock bottom estimate, keep in mind that customer service is essential.
-You’ll be dealing with this company for decades.
-If you must file a claim, it’s likely already a stressful situation and you don’t want to have to deal with subpar customer service.
+If you must file a claim, you don’t want to have to deal with subpar customer service.
+Because of this, you should get at least three quotes before you decide.

 Ideally, your homeowners insurance company will have low rates while providing enough coverage.
 They should also have excellent customer service and be financially stable.
-Using sources such as J.D Power and the Insurance Information Institute.
+Using sources such as J.D Power and the Insurance Information Institute, we considered each of these factors and found the best cheap home insurance companies of 2020.

 Our top picks for the cheapest home insurance companies: